isomerpages/nea-cgs/pages/Terms and Conditions (Social Media Contests).md

 </li>
 <li>
 <p>Participants must be following @cleanandgreensingapore, like the post
-on Instagram, comment the correct number of Captain Green mascots they can spot, and one habit they practise to keep tables clean when dining at shared spaces like hawker centres</p>
+on Instagram, and comment with one thing at home that they always remember to turn off.</p>
 </li>
 <li>
 <p>Each participant is allowed only one submission.
 In case of multiple entries,